programmablebio/ptm-mamba/README.md

 ## Data

 We collect protein sequences and their PTM annotations from Uniprot-Swissprot.
 The PTM annotations are represented as tokens and used to replaced the corresponding amino acids.
-The data can be downloaded from  .
-Please move the data to  `protein_lm/dataset/`.
+The data can be downloaded from [here](https://drive.google.com/file/d/151KUp79tgBxphoIky1-ohyuvzIS1gtNS/view?usp=drive_link).
+Please place the data on  `protein_lm/dataset/`.

 ## Configs